harej/worldly/README.md

 Worldly is a simple module to create easily internationalizable Python code.
 Instead of using the gettext approach of compiled message files, Worldly reads translations defined in a YAML file, making it easy for others to contribute translations.

+## How to install

+I don't have a setup utility.
+Sorry.
+But this should be fairly straightforward to install:

+1. Use your favorite installation utility to install [PyYAML](http://pyyaml.org/) if you do not already have it.
+2. Copy the `worldly` directory to the Python module directory.
+On Debian, this is `/usr/lib/python3` for Python 3.

 ## The basics

 Just put your messages in a YAML file (by default, in the same directory as your script, called i18n.yaml):